-Join Adam Wilbert for an in-depth discussion in this video Creating task-specific help dialog boxes, part of Access 2013 Power Tips.
+Join Adam Wilbert for an in-depth discussion in this video Creating task-specific help dialog boxes, part of Access 2013: Tips & Tricks.

 When working on Access databases I like looking for inspiration in unexpected places, such as early in the course when I talked briefly about borrowing ideas regarding graphics from web design.
 I also like exploring other programs and finding ideas that will enhance my database project.
 If we open up the Options menu by going to File and then Options, we'll see one of the things that has recently given me ideas for a new database enhancement.
 Here and there throughout the options screen, we'll see these little eye icons and when you hover over them, it gives you a tool tip with some additional information.

 I'd like to borrow this idea and incorporate it into the KinetEco database itself.
 Let's go ahead and cancel out of the Access options.
 Now I would like to go ahead and add this type of element to my Edit Products form.
 I'm going to go ahead and click this button here to switch into the form.
 And then I'll right-click and switch it into Design View.
 Now in order to add this, what I want to do is go up here to the Design tab and choose the Label Control.
 I'll click it, and I'll come down here, and I'll type in a box.
 For the text I'm just going to type in the letter I. Now what I want to do is press enter to get out of that box and I want to change the font to the best use.